tj-uav/documentation/programming/flight-control/obstacle-avoidance/a.md

 # A\*

-A* is a pathing algorithm that takes into account obstacles and waypoints in order to find the best and shortest path from start to a goal.
+### **Background**

+A* is what is known as an informed search algorithm.
+There are different types of these algorithms, but their overall purpose is the same.
+To find the best path between a start and end point while given a set of restrictions and/or conditions.